I Don’t Have a Partner

 Are You Mental?

-A year ago, I wrote this article about optimizing one’s practice.
-I pointed out that even when a person thinks they are “practicing” they may not be.
+Even when a person thinks they are “practicing” they may not be.
 I also defined what I think “practice” means and today I realized that my definition of practice doesn’t include having a partner.
 All three elements that I wrote as defining “practice” are reflected in what I’ve been doing about my Hustle: goal setting, mental engagement, and repetition.

 For elite athletes, the mental aspect of sport, performance, and excellence is often – perhaps always – what sets the Champions apart from the rest of the pack.
 So if you find yourself dance-partner-less, I hope this will inspire you to stick with it.
 Make it your own!